OFK Beograd: The golden era

 A two-decade-long "Golden Era" began when the club won the Yugoslav Cup in 1953.
 Three other Yugoslav Cup wins followed, in 1955 and the 1961–62 and 1965–66 seasons.
-The club was the Yugoslav First League runner-up twice, in 1954–55 and in 1965–66.
+The club was the Yugoslav First League runner-up twice, in 1954–55 and 1965–66.
 In the meantime, the club had changed its name once again.
 In 1957, the club was named OFK Beograd, once again in an attempt to attract spectators to the stadium, especially younger ones who often opted for either Red Star or Partizan.
 In that time, the players played elegant football and therefore got the nickname of "Romantičari".

 The 1960s and the first half of the 1970s were years of European glory.
 OFK Beograd had participated eight times in European competitions.
 Their biggest success came in the 1962–63 European Cup Winners' Cup season, playing in the semi-final against Tottenham Hotspur, eventual champions.
-In the following ten years, teams such as Napoli, Feyenoord, Panathinaikos, and Juventus also lost to OFK Beograd.
+In the following ten years, teams such as Napoli, Feyenoord, Panathinaikos, Bologna FC 1909, FC Twente and Juventus also lost to OFK Beograd.